How Internal Structure Shapes the Metallicity of Giant Exoplanets: Planetary data

+\begin{strip} { \textbf{Notes.} Planetary parameters are taken from \citet{Howard_2025} and are available on \texttt{dace.unige.ch}.
+In addition to the planetary parameters, the retrieved bulk metallicity means and standard deviation for the CE and FM are reported on the rightmost columns.
+Planet names with the asterisk (*) are making up the initial 21 planets that have been tested with tighter constraints on the radius uncertainties (smaller than 3\% [$\sigma_R<3\%$] instead of 5\% used for the full dataset. }

-\begin{strip} {[List of planetary parameters]{List of exoplanets used in the study.
-Planetary parameters are taken from \citet{Howard_2025} and are present in the publicly available planet database on \texttt{dace.unige.ch}.
-Planet names without the asterisk (*) are missing data from DC and CEA models, as for them statistical analysis has not been done, and the inspection has been made only for 21 planets with $\sigma_{R}<3\%$.} } \end{strip}
+{ \textbf{Notes.} Retrieved bulk metallicities for the following tested models: DC0.25, DC0.5, DC0.75, DCA, DCA3, and CEA.
+Planet names without the asterisk (*) are missing data from DC and CEA models; hence, the statistical analysis was carried out only for the 21 planets with radius uncertainties smaller than 3\% ($\sigma_R<3\%$). } \end{strip}